-Fasting also helps boost our metabolism and brain function.
-When we fast intermittently, we give our digestive system time to rest.
+Fasting also benefits our metabolism and brain function.
+When we fast, we give our digestive system time to rest.
 This, in turn, boosts metabolism the next time we eat, so that we get more energy from our food and burn those calories more efficiently.

-Fasting has also been associated with enhanced memory performance and cognitive function, a reduction in oxidative stress, reduced insulin resistance, decreases in blood pressure, cholesterol, and blood sugar levels, and reduced inflammation, all of which are good for the body and the brain.
+Moreover, fasting has been associated with enhanced memory performance and cognitive function, a reduction in oxidative stress, reduced insulin resistance, decreases in blood pressure, cholesterol and blood sugar levels, and reduced inflammation, all of which are good for the body and the brain.

 Heart disease is the leading cause of death in the United States, followed closely by cancer.
 By the grace of God, we reduce our risk of developing these diseases as a health benefit of fasting for our Lord.

-Fasting has been shown to reduce levels of LSD cholesterol, which contributes to decreased insulin sensitivity and increased blood pressure, both risk factors for developing heart disease.
-Fasting also reduces several other risk factors associated with heart diseases, including blood sugar levels, inflammatory markers and blood triglycerides.
+Fasting according to the guidelines of the Church reduces levels of LDL cholesterol, which contributes to decreased insulin sensitivity and increased blood pressure, both risk factors for developing heart disease.
+It also reduces several other risk factors associated with heart diseases, including blood sugar levels, inflammatory markers and blood triglycerides.

 Lastly, our immune system’s health benefits from fasting.
 White blood cells in your immune system fight infection and destroy cells that may cause illness.
-When white blood cell levels drop, it negatively affects the immune system, making it harder for the body to fight infections.
+When white blood cell levels drop, it harms the immune system, making it harder for the body to fight infection.
 Fasting helps replenish white blood cells and replace damaged ones.
 The number of white blood cells in the body decreases during fasting.
-However, when the fasting cycle concludes and the body receives food, white blood cell levels increase again.
+However, when the fasting cycle ends and the body receives food, white blood cell levels increase again.

-Research suggests a three-day fast can lead to the regeneration of the entire immune system and the production of new white blood cells which have a stronger ability to fight disease.
-(Some Orthodox choose to do this three-day fast just before the Resurrection, and perhaps just before the Nativity of Our Lord as well.)
+Research suggests a three-day fast can lead to the regeneration of the entire immune system.
+This means your body can produce entirely new white blood cells, which have a stronger ability to fight disease.
+(Some Orthodox Christians choose to do this three-day fast just before the Resurrection.)

 Periodically, breaking your fast with fruits and nuts strengthens your immune system even further by providing a source of essential vitamins and minerals.